Eat These 8 Foods For Better Sleep

-I’ve said it once, but I’ll say it again: sleep is imperative.
-It’s practically the foundation of overall wellness.
-From eating balanced meals to having a proper nighttime routine, your daytime habits impact your sleep.
-Proper rest leads to a happier, healthier you.
-Although most people know sleep is essential, few prioritize it.
+What’s the foundation of overall wellness?
+Sleep.
+And although most of us know sleep is essential, few prioritize it.
 In fact, it’s estimated that 70% of adults get insufficient sleep.
-And roughly 11% of adults report sleep woes every night.
-As a toddler mom and entrepreneur, I get it.
+And roughly 11% of adults report sleep woes every night!
+As a mom of two, I get it.
 As much as I try to prioritize it, quality sleep isn’t always in the cards.
 My secret weapon?
 Tryptophan.
 Trypo—what?
-It’s an essential amino acid.
-Key takeaway: foods high in tryptophan might just be what the (sleep) doctor ordered.
+An essential amino acid that can make or break your Zzz’s.
+A solid nighttime routine aside, foods high in tryptophan might just be what the (sleep) doctor ordered.
 Read on to learn about this powerful nutrient.
 Plus, healthy foods with tryptophan for better sleep.

 Tryptophan—or L-tryptophan—is an essential amino acid.
 It’s found in foods like animal protein, cheese, yogurt, eggs, nuts, and seeds.
 It serves several important purposes, like nitrogen balance in adults and growth in infants.
 Basically, it helps the body create proteins and certain brain-signaling chemicals.
 The human body gets all the tryptophan it needs via diet or supplements.

 Tryptophan is required to maintain adequate protein levels.
 This is especially important for infants.
 In newborns, tryptophan is essential for brain maturation.
 It also aids in developing hunger cues, satiation, and sleep-wake-rhythms.
-Tryptophan is found in breast milk, which is why it’s important for a nursing mother to eat foods high in tryptophan.
+Tryptophan is found in breast milk, which is why a nursing mother needs to eat foods high in tryptophan.

 Tryptophan is the precursor to melatonin and serotonin.
 Once consumed, your body turns tryptophan into a B vitamin called niacin.
 Niacin plays a key role in creating serotonin.
 As you probably know, serotonin is associated with sleep.
 Niacin is also correlated with melatonin levels.
 In essence, tryptophan is necessary for both melatonin and serotonin.
 Melatonin helps regulate sleep-wake cycles, and serotonin is known to support appetite, sleep, mood, and more.
 When you eat (or supplement) L-tryptophan, your body absorbs it and converts it into these important molecules.